- Vaginal yeast infections are caused by the fungus Candida albicans.

-Women with simple yeast infections should follow up with their doctor to make sure the medicine worked.
+Women with simple yeast infections should follow up with their doctors to make sure the medicine worked.
 A follow-up will also be necessary if your symptoms return within two months.
+If you recognize that you have a yeast infection, you can also treat yourself at home with OTC products.

-Certain types of Candida will not respond to normal treatment and will require a more aggressive course of action.
-If you meet one of the following criteria, your doctor will more than likely treat your yeast infection as if it were a severe or complicated case.
+Your doctor will more than likely treat your yeast infection as if it were a severe or complicated case, if you:

 - are pregnant